KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 This may be required by certain Atlassian products depending on the file-type to load.
 *Contains content-type for svg as "image/svg+xml" by default*

+### `locationPrefix` (Optional)

+Adds given prefix value to `location` attribute of `resource` node.
+This is how you can provide resource prefix when your project does not follow meven project structure.

 ### `watch` and `watchPrepare` (Optional)
 Activates "watch-mode".
 This must be run in conjuction with a webpack-dev-server.
 #### `watchPrepare`